Career Services Resources

-Visit the EXCITE Office early — the sooner you begin, the better prepared you will be to take the step from college to career!
+Visit the Career Services Office early — the sooner you begin, the better prepared you will be to take the step from college to career!

 Your resume is one of the most powerful tools you'll create to help you market yourself to potential employers — so you gotta nail this!
 Your resume needs to communicate exactly how your knowledge, skills and abilities make you the best candidate for the job.

-The EXCITE Office can work with you if you are a first-time resume writer (download our Fundamentals of Resume Writing Guide PDF to get started) or have a resume that needs to be fine-tuned.
+The Career Services Office can work with you if you are a first-time resume writer (download our Fundamentals of Resume Writing Guide PDF to get started) or have a resume that needs to be fine-tuned.
 Ready to meet?
 Schedule an appointment to strategize with a career coach in our office.